Schedules & Periodic Tasks¶

 # Run every hour

-As long as my_app is in your settings.yaml under apps, the start-schedules command will find and register these tasks.
+As long as my_app is in your settings.yaml under apps, the start-schedules command will find and register these tasks automatically.

 Best Practices¶